The class I want to take is full. What do I do?

 Requirements for membership include the completion of 60 units, at least 12 of which are Communication Studies courses, a 3.0 overall GPA, a 3.25 major GPA, and no grades lower than a B- in any of your Communication Studies courses.
 Our chapter hosts a variety of events throughout the year, including academic, social, and community service activities.
 Members are required to participate in at least two events per semester in order to maintain active membership.
 Members of Lambda Pi Eta are listed in the commencement program as members of the honor society and wear honor cords at graduation.

-How do I receive credit for the course I've taken at my previous institution?
+How do I receive credit for the courses I've taken at my previous institution?

 The courses you have taken at your previous institution will be evaluated by the Transfer Admissions Office.
 Information regarding transfer credit and articulation agreements can be found on this website: http://www.usfca.edu/admission/undergraduate/transfer/articulation_agreements/.
 If you have additional questions, please contact the Transfer Admissions Office at email@example.com or 415-422-4505.